Gami-Hiro/BT5153-GroupProject-Team3/README.md

 - [Result Confirmation](#Result-Confirmation)

 ## Scraping
 For data scraping, we used Thirdparty software "Octoparse", but some website reject it.
-Hence for the website we wrote code with Serenium in Python.
+Hence for the website we wrote code with Selenium in Python.

 Path of Code:
-Code > DataScraping > each brands's scraping codes
+Code > DataScraping > Web scraping scripts for several brands

 ## EDA and Data Preprocessing
 EDA and the data preprocessing is executed in the code.